 Early education in India commenced under the supervision of ‘Guru“.
 Initially, education was hospitable all and seen together of the methods to realize Moksha or enlightenment.
-Later due to the superiority complex, the education was imparted on the basis of castes with the Brahmins learning about scriptures, Kshatriya the art of warfare, The Vaishya learned about business and commerce while none or minimal education was imparted to lowermost castes, the Shudras.
+Later due to the superiority complex, education was imparted on the basis of castes with the Brahmins learning about scriptures, Kshatriya the art of warfare, The Vaishya learned about business and commerce while none or minimal education was imparted to lowermost castes, the Shudras.

 Education in its traditional form was closely related to religion.